anonthertab/anonthertab/README.md

 ## **Pony Town stuff**

+to start, i take things too literal especially from strangers, so just, overlook that tyty

+•

 I don't roleplay!! i'm horrendous in it, i can be in character for people i know, it's embarrassing to roleplay with people i dont know :sob: i want to meet new people but i feel a little self conscious for cosplaying dottore lol, i figured some people just aren't a fan of him.

 •